§ 7501 Short title.

-(5) The Secretaries of Agriculture and State, the Director of the Delaware Economic Development Office, and the State Liaison Officer for the federal Land and Water Conservation Fund, or designees appointed by the respective Secretary, Director, or Officer, who shall be ex officio members of the Council without voting powers.
+(b) The Secretaries of the Departments of Agriculture and State, the Director of the Delaware Economic Development Office, and the State Liaison Officer for the federal Land and Water Conservation Fund, or designees appointed by the respective Secretary, Director, or Officer, who shall be ex officio advisors to the Council without voting powers.

 (c) The Governor shall appoint the chairperson of the Council.

-(d) The Department of Natural Resources and Environmental Control shall furnish clerical, technical, legal and other services required by the Council in the performance of its official duties.
+(d) The Department shall furnish clerical, technical, legal, and other services required by the Council in the performance of its official duties.

 (f) For purposes of conducting business of the Council, 5 voting members shall constitute a quorum.
 Except as otherwise provided in this chapter, a majority vote of the members present at a meeting at which a quorum is present shall be required on any action or matter before the Council.

-(g) The Council may adopt procedural rules and regulations to carry out the provisions of this chapter.
+(g) The Council may adopt procedural rules to carry out its functions under this chapter.

 § 7506 Powers and duties of the Council.

-(6) Advise and consult regarding any change from permanently protected status of open space lands acquired or otherwise protected;
+(2) Advise and consult with the Secretary regarding any change from permanently protected status of open space acquired or otherwise protected under this chapter.

-(8) Promote and assist, in conjunction with state agencies, in the development and establishment of creative and innovative methods to secure the permanent protection of open space including but not limited to:

 b.
+The Plan may include analysis and discussion of various creative and innovative methods to secure the permanent protection of open space land, including:

-Conservation and preservation easements on a statewide basis;
+2. Conservation and preservation easements on a statewide basis.

-c.
-Purchase of less than fee simple property rights;
+3. Purchase of less than a fee simple interest in land.

-d.
-Program or programs to create financial incentives for private sector contributions to establish operations and maintenance funds at state resource areas;
+4. Programs to create financial incentives for private sector contributions to establish operations and maintenance funds for open space land protected under this chapter.

-(9) Analyze, in conjunction with the Department of Finance, the state and local tax codes and formulate incentives to encourage landowners and developers to donate or retain ownership of their lands in an undeveloped state or to sell or donate such lands to the State or private land preservation organizations.
+(4) Encourage the Secretary to analyze, in conjunction with the Department of Finance, the state and local tax codes and formulate incentives to encourage landowners and developers to maintain their lands that qualify as open space in an undeveloped state or to sell or donate such lands to the State or private land preservation organizations.

-(11) Work with the Department, private nonprofit conservation groups and interested private sector interests to preserve and protect open space for the benefit of the citizens of the State;
+(5) Encourage the Department, private land preservation organizations, and interested private sector entities to preserve and protect open space for the benefit of the citizens of this State.

 § 7507 State resource areas.